hirsuitedevil/Calculators/README.md

   - Basic operations: `+`, `-`, `×`, `÷`.
   - Percentage and sign inversion (`%`, `+/-`).
 - Minimalist design with rounded buttons and hover effects.
-- Auto-updating result field as operations are entered.
 - Responsive layout for various screen sizes.

 ### Android Calculator: